NationalSecurityAgency/qgis-latlontools-plugin/readme.md

 * **Normal Coordinate** - Decimal coordinate notation.
 * **WKT POINT**

-The order in which the coordinates are captured are determined by ***Coordinate Capture Order*** (not applicable to MGRS coordinates or WKT formatted coordinates) and are one of the following:
+The order in which the coordinates are captured are determined by ***Coordinate Order (Not applicable to MGRS and WKT)*** and are one of the following:

 * **Lat, Lon (Y,X) - Google Map Order**
 * **Lon, Lat (X,Y) Order**.